-- 8-10 oz. dry flat Thai rice noodles (or other noodles of your choice)
+- 8 to 10 oz. dry flat Thai rice noodles (or other noodles of your choice)

 - Bring a large pot of water to just below a boil and add the noodles.
-Remove from heat and allow noodles to soak 5-8 minutes, or until soft but still chewy ("al dente").
+Remove from heat and allow noodles to soak 5 to 8 minutes, or until soft but still chewy ("al dente").
 Drain and rinse briefly with cold water to keep from sticking.

 - While continuing to simmer the soup, add the chili, garlic, lime juice, plus 2 Tbsp. of the fish sauce.
 Stir well.

 - Turn heat down to a minimum and add the coconut milk (add up to 1/3 cup for a creamier soup).
 Stir to incorporate.